Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Dec, 2025: Our proposal "Fusing In-Situ Sensor Data with Deep Learning for Zero-Defect Metal Additive Manufacturing" has been funded by the DCU APT Seed Funding programme.
 * Dec, 2025: Our paper "Dual-Discriminator Generative Adversarial Network with Long-Tail Feature Capture for Extreme Scenarios in Human–Machine Shared Driving" has been accepted by IEEE Transactions on Intelligent Transportation Systems.
 * Nov, 2025: Our paper [Explainable Graph Ensemble Learning for Multivariate Time Series Anomaly Detection in Cloud Microservice Architectures](https://ieeexplore.ieee.org/document/11260926) has been published by IEEE Transactions on Cloud Computing.
 * Nov, 2025: Our paper [Optical Flow Prompts Distractor-Aware Siamese Network for Tracking Autonomous Underwater Vehicle with Sonar and Camera Videos](https://www.sciencedirect.com/science/article/pii/S0893608025012092) has been published by Neural Networks.